Managing

 eq, ne

 Double quotation marks must be used to enclose the filter string.
-Consider the following examples to see how filters can be used:

 Look for processes that are not responding: